redtigercrypto/defiscan1/src/content/protocols/uniswap-v3.md

 ## Exit Window

-As the contracts are immutable the users can always withdraw their funds, but parameters such as protocol fees can be changed by the DAO.
-Propositions can be voted on over the duration of a week, and if a proposal is approved it can take effect between 2 and 30 days later.
+No "Medium" or "High" risk permissions are found in the protocol that require protection with an Exit Window, but parameters such as protocol fees can be changed by the DAO.
+Note that the permissions controlled by the DAO are protected with a 1-week on-chain voting window and 2 to 30 days Exit Window for approved updates.

 > Exit score: L